ailae/microsoft-graph-docs/api-reference/beta/api/user_list.md

 Retrieve a list of user objects.

 > Note: Listing users returns a default set of properties only (*businessPhones, displayName, givenName, id, jobTitle, mail, mobilePhone, officeLocation, preferredLanguage, surname, userPrincipalName*).
-Use `$select` to get the other properties and relationships for the [user](../resources/user.md) object.
+Use `$select` to get other properties and relationships of the user.

 ## Prerequisites
 One of the following **scopes** is required to execute this API: